web-infra-dev/rspack/website/docs/en/contribute/sending-pr.md

-# Intro

-Thank you for your interest in contributing to Rspack!
-There are many ways to contribute, and we appreciate all of them.

-## Sending a Pull Request
+# Sending a Pull Request

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the Rspack repository into your own GitHub account.
 2. [Clone](https://help.github.com/articles/cloning-a-repository/) the repository to your local.